-If you have diabetes and your doctor says you need more than one insulin shot a day, you may be worried about how that will affect your daily routine.
-But there are a few tips that can help make your new insulin schedule go more smoothly.
+If you have diabetes and your doctor says you need more than one insulin shot a day, you may worry about how that will affect your daily routine.
+But there are things that can help it go smoothly.

 When you're giving yourself multiple insulin shots a day, you need to know about the different types of insulin.
-Your doctor may want you to combine different types for around-the-clock control of blood sugar.
+Your doctor may want you to combine different types to control your blood sugar around the clock.

-There are four types, based on how fast and how long they work and when they peak:
+There are four types, and they're based on how fast they work, how long they work, and when they peak:

 Test Your Blood Sugar Often